Yes.

 He never listens to me.

-She just wants to go shopping all day.
+She wants to go shopping all day.

-She is always complaining about her boss.
+She is obsessed with complaining about her boss.

 He is such a pig.